quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part85_11.2.5_Coding_a.md

 x??

 #### Plotting Binding Energy of Hydrogen Isotopes Using TensorFlow and Matplotlib
 Background context: This example demonstrates plotting the binding energy per nucleon for hydrogen isotopes using TensorFlow and Matplotlib.
-It involves calculating \(B\) values, then visualizing them.
+It involves calculating $B$ values, then visualizing them.

 :p How can you plot the binding energy per nucleon for hydrogen isotopes in TensorFlow?
 ??x